-Spaetzle was definitely a favorite of mine, not just for lunch but also as a side to dinner where it was often served with casseroles or various ‘schnitzels’.
+Spaetzle was definitely a favorite of mine, not just for lunch but also as a side to dinner where it was often served with casseroles or various ‘schnitzels’ (like jaegerschnitzel).
 I was always happiest when it came with preiselbeeren – lingonberries, which is like a kind of wild cranberry that tastes somewhere between that and redcurrant when made into a delicious sauce/jam.

 Somehow, though, I have never made spaetzle before now.
 I think I must have thought it was too tricky or needed special tools, which is silly given I have gone out and bought a pasta maker and ravioli mould sooner.
 Anyway, having now made it without special tools, I can honestly say it is not that hard, doesn’t need special tools (although I think they might help and might get one) and the result is really tasty, too.

 How to make spaetzle

 Exactly what spaetzle look like and how they are made varies a little by region – they tend to be more like little noodles and made with a board and cutter used to scrape them into a pan in Swabia, while in the South and Austria they tend to be a bit more short and stumpy.
 In all cases, you are looking to get little pieces of the raw dough into a boiling pot of water so they cook, which only takes a minute or two.